Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 **Q.3.e.**  Put all of the above together into a draft plan that might cause the future you wish for to come true or at least be more likely to come true?
 (1 paragraph, max. of 200 words)

-**Q.3.f.** If resources are needed for your plan, be sure to mention what they are and where do they come from?
+**Q.3.f.** If resources are needed for your plan, be sure to mention what they are and where they come from?
 (1-2 sentences)

 **Your questions or concerns** Do you have any unanswered questions or concerns (from this week, past weeks, or general BIOE) that you would like to share with us?